 The Commonwealth's current Covered Device Recycling Act, Act 108 of 2010, has not resulted in the efficient and cost effective disposal of covered devices - computers and televisions.
 The mandate on manufacturers to recycle a particular quota based on product weight, along with insufficient recycling infrastructure, has resulted in stored or illegally dumped electronics.
-The League supports a revamped recycling program for covered devices, such as laid out in Senate Bill 800 of 2017.
-This legislation provides a new funding formula for the program, convenience for consumers and a default program operated by the state.
+The League supports a revamped recycling program for covered devices providing a new funding formula for the program, convenience for consumers and a default program operated by the state.